 Given the serious deficiencies in PREPA's cost-of-service study, as well as the gaps in its underlying data, the development, full review and approval of a suitable cost-of-service study is not practical in this proceeding.
 It is not clear that PREPA's filed cost-of-service results have any significance.
 Hence, the Commission must decide how to allocate revenues in this proceeding on some other basis.
 Faced with inadequate or inconclusive cost-of-service analyses, regulators frequently allocate revenue increases on an equal percentage basis across tariffs.
 In the absence of a demonstration that the revenue allocation to some particular tariff can be determined to be inequitable, unfair, or unreasonable, there is no basis for assuming that a change in the allocation pattern would represent an improvement.
-That would be a reasonable approach for the Commission to take in this proceeding.
+That would be a reasonable approach for the Commission to take in this proceeding, while moving to improve the available analyses in the upcoming rate-design proceeding.58

-An alternative approach, which the Commission employed in setting the provisional rates, would be to increase base rates for each tariffs by the same $\phi/kWh$ value.
+An alternative approach, which the Commission employed in setting the provisional rates, would be to increase base rates for each tariffs by the same φ /kWh value.
 This pathway requires fewer methodological decisions and is independent of the quality of PREPA's data.